Yongqi10/TTP_Capstone/README.md

--This is a full stack application that allow customers place orders like another restaurant web page.
+- This is a full stack application that allow customers place orders like another restaurant web page.
--Used React.js for the user interface such as login, menu, and cart page.
+- Used React.js for the user interface such as login, menu, and cart page.

 # User Stories